LinaNorris/ENGR-103-final/README.md

 # Author
 Lina Norris
 ## What does it do?
-This is a game for use on a Adafruit Circuit Playground
+This is a game for use on a Adafruit Circuit Playground.
+It runs using the Arduino IDE.

 ## Rules:
 There are three levels, each level gets increasingly difficult.